seinj0312/dsync/README.md

 $ go run main.go
 ```

-The locking mechanism will automatically create a `Locks` database in DynamoDB and store the Mutex details there.
+The locking mechanism will automatically create a `Locks` database in DynamoDB and stores the Mutex details.

+Configuration parameters are described in the API documentation.

 ## API Documentation